-Every year during medical checkup height and weight is recorded.
+Every year during medical checkup, height and weight of each child is measured by RBSK team and recorded in health register in school.
 The register is maintained by the head teacher.
+As per the out put of this measurement, parents and students are guided for food intake and other personal health management issues.